MingcheL1/Note-Stack/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Gemini API
+## API KEYS
-make sure when you are testing this website, you replace the API_KEY placeholder with your own API Key
+make sure when you are testing this website, you replace the API_KEY placeholder with your own API Keys